tiggerbob/PWSH-Comp.-Club-Problems-24-25/Alien Translation/README.md

 # Drwlehlool

 Humanity has finally made contact with aliens in a distant galaxy.
 Unfortunately, the aliens do not know any English.
-A cipher was discovered that could encode a message in English into the alien’s language.
+A cipher was discovered that could encode a message in English into the aliens' language.

 Take the message “helloworld” for example.
 * The first letter “h” would be the first letter of the encoded message.